 Justin Gibbons- This is easily one of my favorite games of 2018.
 I actually enjoyed this way more than Blood Rage.
 Instead of drafting actions via cards, all players utilize the same pool of 5 actions and then fine-tune their strategy by careful deployment and purchasing cards from an open tableau.
-I raved about this one for good reason in my full-length review.
+I raved about this one for good reason in my review of Rising Sun.

 Tyler Williams- Lots of minis and set in Japan to boot?
 Sign me up!
 I was very excited about this game from the start and it did not disappoint.
 I love the theme and design but the real meat is the mechanics of the game.
 I love the bidding system in war, it adds a lot of spice and tactics to the game.
 My only critique is that I have noticed there are a few elements of the game that seems less balanced than the rest (eg. fox clan + righteousness.)
 Overall, this is a great game with a variable player count and it will not be leaving my collection anytime soon!

 Seems like 2018 was the year for detectives.
 Did Detective: City of Angels make its mark or stay hidden in the shadows?

 Jesse Fletcher- Unfortunately, due to delays in production and artwork, this one still hasn’t delivered.
 I’m still eager to see how this one plays out, but it looks like we’ll have to wait until 2019.